mongodb/mongo/src/mongo/db/repl/README.md

 During the last few steps of the data modification section, we clear the state of the `DropPendingCollectionReaper`, which manages collections that are marked as drop-pending by the Two Phase Drop algorithm, and make sure it aligns with what is currently on disk.
-After doing so, we can run through the oplog recovery process, which truncates the oplog after the `common point` (at the truncate point) and applies all oplog entries through the end of the sync source's oplog.
+After doing so, we can run through the oplog recovery process, which truncates the oplog after the `common point` and applies all oplog entries through the end of the sync source's oplog.
 See the [Startup Recovery](#startup-recovery) section for more information on truncating the oplog and applying oplog entries.